- How it Works

 Whilst automated liquid handlers have recently become more popular due to the high throughput and reproducibility they offer, they also come with significant limitations that have restricted their use in many science labs.

-In a recent online demo, Scientific Solutions Consultant Luke Cach reveals how our platform overcomes these limitations, allowing scientists to successfully implement automated liquid handling in their labs and maximise efficiency of their R&D.
+Our platform overcomes these limitations, allowing scientists to successfully implement automated liquid handling in their labs and maximize the efficiency of their R&D.

 Programming a Liquid Handler Is Not Straightforward

-These challenges lie largely at the user-interface of vendor software that supports these automation devices.
+These challenges lie largely in the user interface of vendor software that supports these automation devices.
 Programming languages offered by vendors are not intuitive to most biologists and limit device users to automation engineers.
 This raises the barrier to the use of lab automation and comes with increased staff costs.

 Even with the help of an engineer, building automation protocols is a time-intensive process.
 Because most protocols are inflexible and cannot be easily adapted, a new protocol has to be written for every single run to adjust experimental steps or conditions.
 This issue is multiplied further when you want to switch to a different liquid handling robot or change the deck layout.